 Microsoft Visio is a tool for drawing business diagrams.
-You can use it to create a multitude of diagram types, from simple flowcharts to complex network diagrams, and everything in between.
+You can use it to create many diagram types, from simple flowcharts to complex network diagrams and everything in between.

-We often have to present complex topics or plans to our colleagues and clients in our busy roles.
-Since they are not close to the data, we run the risk that they won’t understand the information since they have different roles.
+We often have to present complex topics or plans to our colleagues and clients in our active roles.
+Since they are not close to the data, we risk not understanding the information since they have different roles.

 Consider charts for a moment as a comparative example.
-Excel can be used to create a spreadsheet, but we may choose to present our data in the form of charts or graphs.
-It is our goal here to simplify and clarify our data so that instead of making our viewers sift through pages of figures, we can present everything in a simple and straightforward manner.
+Excel can create a spreadsheet, but we may present our data in charts or graphs.

 What if you’re not good at drawing or designing?

 Here comes Visio into play.
-Visio’s best feature is that you do not have to be able to draw.
+Visio’s best feature is that you do not have to draw.
 Visio can be used to create clear and professional diagrams like:

 - Cross Functional Flowcharts (Swim lanes)